 - Airlines have increased their sanitation process helping to combat the spread of some illnesses.

-- All-inclusive travel vacations appeal to people who want a stress-free vacation.
+- All-inclusive travel vacations with airfare included appeal to people who want a stress-free vacation.

 - People who have limited vacation or travel days don’t have to exclude holiday travel since flying is faster than driving long distances.